Redmine Hosting: Compare Hosting

 Can I migrate my project data from another project management platform?

-Is it possible to test Redmine before committing to it?
+Is it possible to test Redmine before installing it?

-Redmine offers a shared online demo, which allows users to create and manage their own projects and test out all of the project administration features.
-The demo is available on the Redmine website.
-Because this is a shared demo, so administrative features are limited.
-An organization that would prefer their own private demo environment can also register for an exclusive demo that features full administrative privileges.
+Yes.
+The Redmine website offers a shared online demo, which allows users to create and manage their own projects and test out all of the project administration features.

-What type of markup is supported by the wiki?
+What type of markup is supported in Redmine?

 Can I request new features?